 In this example I’ll be adding an SSL certificate for the “kodius.com” domain.

-After executing the previous command, a certificate will be generated inside of the /etc/letsencrypt/live folder.
+After executing the previous command, a certificate will be generated inside the /etc/letsencrypt/live folder.
 Congrats!

-If you are not using a Ubuntu/Nginx setup, then you should check out the proper command sequence here https://certbot.eff.org/.
+If you are not using an Ubuntu/Nginx setup, then you should check out the proper command sequence here: https://certbot.eff.org/.

 Tweaking nginx config

-If you open up the Amazon OpsWorks console and go to your Rails app settings you will see a section where can manually add a certificate as well as SSL
+If you open up the Amazon OpsWorks console and go to your Rails app settings, you will see a section where you can manually add a certificate as well as SSL

 This works great, however, it requires you to manually copy/paste keys to SSL certificate input text areas.
 While this might not be such a big deal to do once in a while, Let’s Encrypt certificates actually run out after a mere 90 days.
 You might not want to do that manually.

-Instead we'll build a custom chef script to enable SSL while the application is being deployed.
-We will also add a cron job to automatically extend the certificate's validity meaning we'll never have to think twice about whether our certificate is gonna run out.
+Instead, we’ll build a custom chef script to enable SSL while the application is being deployed.
+We will also add a cron job to automatically extend the certificate’s validity, meaning we’ll never have to think twice about whether our certificate is going to run out.

 Edit Environment Variables inside of the Rails App